MNaiel/rcmss/README.md

 This repository includes a Matlab implementation of the RCMSS method in [1] [Webpage](https://users.encs.concordia.ca/~rcmss/).

+## Abstract:
+The past decade has witnessed significant progress in object detection and tracking in videos.
+In this paper, we present a collaborative model between a pre-trained object detector and a number of single-object online trackers within the particle filtering framework.
+For each frame, we construct an association between detections and trackers, and treat each detected image region as a key sample, for online update, if it is associated to a tracker.
+We present a motion model that incorporates the associated detections with object dynamics.
+Furthermore, we propose an effective sample selection scheme to update the appearance model of each tracker.
+We use discriminative and generative appearance models for the likelihood function and data association, respectively.
+Experimental results show that the proposed scheme generally outperforms state-of-the-art methods.

+Keywords: Multi-object tracking, particle filter, collaborative model, sample selection, sparse representation

 ## Demo:
 The code can be tested on the **Datasets/PETS2009/S2_L1** test sequence [7] by running the Matlab file named, **Version1.0/MultiObjectTrackingMain.m**.